consolo/acts_as_multi_tenant/README.md

 ## MultiTenant::Middleware

-Add the middleware in **config.ru**, or wherever you add middleware.
+Add the middleware in **config.ru** or wherever you add middleware.

 ```ruby
 use MultiTenant::Middleware,